Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Discussion

-The Ketamine-Medetomidine general anesthesia-induced state was characterized by a great reduction in the functional connectivity that occurred mainly on areas respective to the association cortex.
-While during the propofol general anesthesia-induced state the mean brain functional connectivity has not been drastically reduced, despite communication established among certain cortical lobes were compromised, configuring a fairly distinct state than the state produced by Ketamine-Medetomidine.
-One common feature shared by both propofol and Ketamine-Medetomidine general anesthesia states was an increase in the functional connectivity at a local level at the occipital lobe.
+The Ketamine-Medetomidine general anesthesia-induced state was characterized by a significant reduction in functional connectivity that occurred mainly over areas of the associational cortex.
+While in the propofol general anesthesia-induced state, the mean brain functional connectivity has not been drastically reduced, despite communication established among certain cortical lobes being compromised, configuring a fairly distinct state from the state produced by Ketamine-Medetomidine.
+One common feature shared by both propofol and Ketamine-Medetomidine general anesthesia states was increased functional connectivity at a local level in the occipital lobe.